karlrissland/AppWorkshop/README.md

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document.
+Click the "deploy to Azure" button at the beginning of this document.

+Enter vm admin username and password

+You can leave default values for the other parameters

+NOTE: do not change the value of _artifactsLocation or _artifactsLocationSas as the deployment will fail.